 Ask the average person on the street about the hypostatic union and you’ll be greeted with a blank stare.
-Is it a labor union maybe?
-Perhaps hypostatic workers who unionized for better pay and benefits like the AFL-CIO?
-But if you ask a theologian about the hypostatic union you’ll get an earful!
+Is it a labor union maybe and you have to pay dues?
+Perhaps it’s a group of hypostatic workers who unionized for better pay and benefits like the AFL-CIO!
+If you ask a theologian about the hypostatic union you’ll get an earful!
 Trinitarian scholars claim that Jesus had two natures!
-They theorize that Jesus was God and Man joined into one person by way of a mythical hypostatic union.
-He was “man but not a man” and although he had a human nature it was “impersonal” so He really wasn’t a genuine human individual.
-They claim God inhabited a human body but the man Jesus Christ wasn’t a true human being at all, He was not actually one of us.
+They theorize that Jesus was God and Man joined into one body by way of a mythical hypostatic union.
+Although he had a human nature it was “impersonal” so He wasn’t really a genuine human being at all!
+He was “man but not a man”.
+This theory claims God inhabited a vacant human body so He was not actually one of us.
 These are novel intellectual gymnastics but scripture does not indulge in this kind of thinking.
 Not for one minute, not for one second, never.

 Jesus Christ is One of Us

 Jesus said, “I am a man who has told you the truth I heard from God but now you want to kill me.
 Abraham wouldn’t have done that.”
 (John 8:40) The Apostle Peter said Jesus was “a man attested by God to you by miracles wonders and signs which God did through Him in your midst” (Acts 2:22) Moses prophecied about Jesus declaring “a prophet shall the Lord your God raise up unto thee, from the midst of thee, of your brethren, like unto me”.
 Now Moses was a great man indeed but he was still a man and Moses claimed this prophet would be like him.
 (Deureronomy 18:15) These are straightforward and understandable Bible verses.
 Do you really think we have to believe in a hypostatic union or an impersonal human nature to make sense of them?
 We don’t think so either.